 Pete Wedderburn (BVM&S CertVR MRCVS) qualified as a Veterinarian from Edinburgh, Scotland in 1985.
 He has worked in his own 4-veterinarian companion animal practice, BrayVet, in Bray, County Wicklow, since 1991 and he has his own menagerie of dogs, cats, ducks, hens and others (including a pet rabbit in his kitchen).
-Pete is currently an Ambassador for Purina Pet Care.

 Pete is well known as a Media Veterinarian in Ireland and the UK, who presented a regular breakfast television slot on Ireland AM on Virgin Media One for fifteen years.
 On the show Pete brought along a different pet each week to highlight a particular subject or medical condition.
 The weekly feature also accepts viewer queries covering a wide range of different questions people may have about their pets.
 He has also presented other primetime television programmes including Virgin Media One’s Animal A&E which features a range of different and interesting animal situations, including a weekly visit to Pete’s BrayVet practice to see some of the sick animals that they have been caring for.
 On RTÉ Pete worked on Echo Island for six seasons.
 In this young people’s programme, Pete held his ‘Pet Clinic’ where he answered viewers' calls about their pets.
 Separately in the UK, Pete has contributed to a number of shows including BBC Breakfast where he discussed the relative intelligence of dogs and cats, BBC's Rip Off Britain where he covered issues involving pet insurance and internet pharmacies, and also More 4's coverage of Crufts in Birmingham.